 Earlier this month, Coeur Silvertip’s mine rescue team decided to put their skills to the test and compete in the 63rd annual Provincial Mine Rescue Competition in Kimberly, British Columbia.

 A few of the Mine Rescue team members have competed in mine rescue competitions before, but with Silvertip being a relatively new operation, this was an exciting new opportunity for the site to compete together as a team.
-Silvertip assembled the best of the best from their larger mine rescue team and took seven team members to the competition.
+Silvertip took seven team members from their larger mine rescue team to the competition.

 “Myself and the team captain, Joe Koropecki, were the only ones with past competition experience,” stated team Coach and Coordinator, Jesse DeBodt.
 “We took a new team with us this year.
 Each team member has great skills in different areas of mine rescue, which helped make us a great team.”